FBorowiec/design_patterns_python/structural_patterns/bridge_pattern/BRIDGE_PATTERN.md

 Connecting components together through abstractions.

-- Debouple abstaction from implementation
+- Decouple abstaction from implementation
 - Both can exist as hierarchies
 - A stronger form of encapsulation

 ## **Motivation**

 - Bridge prevents a 'Cartesian product' complexity explosion.
 Example
-    - Base class ThreadScheduler
+  * Base class ThreadScheduler
-    - Can be preemptive or cooperative
+  * Can be preemptive or cooperative
-    - Can run on Windows or Unix
+  * Can run on Windows or Unix
-    - End up with 2x2 scenario: WindowsPTS, UnixPTS, WindowsCTS, UnixCTS
+  * End up with 2x2 scenario: WindowsPTS, UnixPTS, WindowsCTS, UnixCTS

 ```bash